BrodyGGG/BrodyGGG.github.io/README.md

 -  [Read Write](https://github.com/BrodyGGG/readWriteTextfile)

 ### Overview
-- Saving data to a local text file.
+A simple Express.js application that allows users to save their name and favorite food to a local text file.
-- User saves there name and favorite food.
-- Search a food to see if anyone else loves that food
+Users can also search for a specific food to see who else shares the same favorite.

 ### Features
-- Express
-- Front and backend routes
-- Handling parameters
+- **Data Persistence:** Saves user input to a local text file.
+- **Search Functionality:** Allows users to search for a specific food and see who else likes it.

 ### Technologies
-- HTML
-- Javascript
+- Frontend: HTML, JavaScript
-- Express
+- Backend: Express.js

 ![Read Write](gifs/readWrite.gif)